harness/harness/README.md

 ### Cloning, Building, Running

-If you are new to Go make sure you install Go and setup your workspace (ie `$GOPATH`).
-I also recommend reading [How to Write Go Code](https://golang.org/doc/code.html).
+If you are new to Go, make sure you [install](http://golang.org/doc/install) Go 1.4+ and [setup](http://golang.org/doc/code.html) your workspace (ie `$GOPATH`).
 Go programs use directory structure for package imports, therefore, it is very important you clone this project to the specified directory in your Go path:

 ```
 git clone git://github.com/drone/drone.git $GOPATH/src/github.com/drone/drone